In Wooden Toys We Trust

 But that’s not all, South Bend Woodworks offers quite a few styles of building blocks and vehicle toys, too.
 From the heart of the Midwest, these guys are bringing classic wooden toys back into style!

 Made in California

 TAG is an acronym for “Think and Grow”, which makes a lot of sense because this brand specializes in educational wooden toys.
-If you’re a Montessori parent or homeschooler, TAG Toys are probably your top choice.
+If you’re a Montessori parent or homeschooler, TAG Toys (available on Amazon) are probably your top choice.

 I really appreciate how TAG Toys spells out the educational benefits of each toy for you.
 Lots of other brands try to sell you on the common idea that “just because it’s wood, means it’s educational”.

 TAG Toys, on the other hand, details out exactly which skills and learning objectives each toy will help achieve.
 If you’re just starting out with educational toys, this kind of advice is extremely helpful.

 If you’re into unpainted wooden toys, Lapp’s Toys (available on Etsy) is definitely a brand you should check out.
 Made from pine, birch ply, maple, and poplar, their products focus on the quality of wood.
 Completely natural, sometimes with a few painted details and metal or plastic parts, their toys are safe and non-Toxic.

 My personal favorite is their selection of wooden semi-trucks.
 It doesn’t get more American than that.

 12. Whittle Shortline Railroad